gevangelopoulos/timit-lstm/README.md

 ### More interesting, useful things

+* [good-enough-lstm] - How do LSTM networks perform when their parameters are butchered in various ways?
+This repository was also created during my master's thesis and uses Matlab scripts to perform arithmetic, mathematical and hardware manipulations on trained LSTMs.
 * [char-rnn] - Useful and fun character-level generative language models in Torch.
 Give it a text in a style, and it will learn to generate similar texts!
 * [Andrej Karpathy's blog] - A cool blog from a cool guy working on deeplearning.
 * [Christopher Olah's blog] - Another cool blog talking about deep learning, RNNs, LSTMs, data visualization and more.